-A new addition for 2018 is the partnerships 'No Excuses' team, with operational hubs at Exeter and Bodmin the seven officers are dedicated to targeting offences on the regions roads and to assist and enable fellow roads policing and response officers to do the same.
+A new addition for 2018 was the partnerships 'No Excuses' team, which has proved to be very effective.
+With operational hubs at Exeter and Bodmin, the seven officers are dedicated to targeting offences on the regions roads and to assist and enable fellow roads policing and response officers to do the same.

 Concentrating on tackling the Fatal Five offences that cause an unacceptable level of deaths and serious injuries on our roads - excessive or inappropriate speed, not wearing a seatbelt, distracted driving such as using a handheld mobile phone, driving under the influence of alcohol or drugs and careless or inconsiderate driving.

-They will be supported by a researcher to identify significant intelligence trends on road users and areas with specific issues.
+They are supported by a researcher to identify significant intelligence trends on road users and areas with specific issues.